AdobeDocs/experience-platform.en/help/tags/api/guides/secrets.md

 ---
-title: Secrets
+title: Secrets in the Reactor API
-description: Learn the fundamentals of how to configure secrets for use in event forwarding.
+description: Learn the fundamentals of how to configure secrets in the Reactor API for use in event forwarding.
 ---
-# Secrets
+# Secrets in the Reactor API

 In the Reactor API, a secret is a resource that represents an authentication credential.
 Secrets are used in event forwarding to authenticate to another system for secure data exchange.
 Therefore, secrets can only be created within event forwarding properties (properties whose `platform` attribute is set to `edge`).